 Hoo the luntin’ lowe o’ beauty

 Lichts the grey o’ life.’

-The Second World War brought with it an even heavier workload – Cruickshank worked on the short-lived scheme to evacuate children abroad – and volunteered as well for night-time fire-watching duties.
-Her mother died in 1940, and recurring duodenal ulcers prompted a slightly early retirement in 1944.
+The 2nd World War brought with it an even heavier workload – Cruickshank worked on a short-lived scheme to evacuate children abroad, as well as volunteering for night-time fire-watching duties.
+Her mother died in 1940, and recurring duodenal ulcers prompted her early retirement in 1944.

-All this generosity of time and hospitality was not carried out in a life of financial comfort; retirement reduced Cruickshank’s circumstances even further, but her attitude to lack of wealth had always been positive, witness the first verse of ‘Comfort in Puirtith’:
+All this generosity of time and hospitality was not carried out in a life of financial certainty; retirement reduced Cruickshank’s circumstances even further, but her attitude to lacking wealth always proved positive; witness the first verse of ‘Comfort in Puirtith’: